deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 If you modify the code to use hardware SPI, the speed requirements will be much lower.<br>

 It also includes the Tape emulator code from my other project: https://github.com/deividAlfa/Alfa166Bluetooth<br>
-Both modes are working at the same time.
+Both modes are working at the same time and don't cause conflicts.

 The actual firmare handles almost all the unilink protocol used in the ICS.<br>
 It also uses the USB OTG function.
 The CDs are stored as CD01 ...
 CD06 folders in the USB drive.<br>